krishchopra/mlh-pe-portfolio-site/README.md

 ## Getting Started

-My DigitalOcean VPS is currently spun down, but want to run my portfolio locally?
+My DigitalOcean VPS is currently spun down since the fellowship ended, but want to run my portfolio locally?
 Here's how to get it up and running on your machine.

 ## Installation